-The above review must be completed before November 30, 2018
+The above review must be completed within six weeks of ratification.

-The expenditure resulting from the Committee's review must be fully utilized but cannot exceed \$40 million ongoing at the end of the collective agreement.
+The expenditure resulting from the Committee's review must be fully utilized but cannot exceed \$13 million ongoing at the end of the collective agreement.

 Wage Rate Review - Comparability Wage Adjustments shall be determined using the following principles: